nopigom119/3D-reconstruction-tools/CODE_OF_CONDUCT.md

 ## Problem Solving

-If you witness or experience behavior that violates this Code of Conduct, please report it by contacting the project maintainers directly (specify contact method if desired, e.g., email) or by opening an issue on the **[[Your Project Repository Name] Issues page](https://github.com/[Your GitHub Username]/[Your Project Repository Name]/issues)**.
+If you witness or experience behavior that violates this Code of Conduct, please report it by contacting the project maintainers directly (rycbabd@gmail.com) or by opening an issue on the **[3D-reconstruction-tools Issues page](https://github.com/nopigom119/3D-reconstruction-tools/issues)**.

 All reports will be reviewed seriously and confidentially.
 The project maintainers are committed to investigating reported incidents and taking appropriate and fair action, which may include warnings, temporary suspension, or permanent expulsion from the project community.

 ## Inquiries

-If you have any questions about this Code of Conduct, please ask them via the **[[Your Project Repository Name] Issues page](https://github.com/[Your GitHub Username]/[Your Project Repository Name]/issues)**.
+If you have any questions about this Code of Conduct, please ask them via the **[3D-reconstruction-tools Issues page](https://github.com/nopigom119/3D-reconstruction-tools/issues)**.